explorerhq/sql-explorer/README.rst

 Development
 ------------

 Included is a test_project that you can use to kick the tires.
-Just create a new virtualenv, cd into ``test_project`` and run ``start.sh`` (or walk through the steps yourself) to get a test instance of the app up and running.
+You can run this via ``docker compose up``

-You can now navigate to 127.0.0.1:8000/explorer/ and begin exploring!
+You can now navigate to 127.0.0.1:8000/explorer/, log in with admin/admin, and begin exploring!

+This will also run a Vite dev server with hot reloading for front-end changes.